I believe in ghosts.

 Demons, Tim meant.
 He didn't believe in demons.

 I did, however, and was quick to send up a prayer to the High Heavens to keep me safe.
-But bravery is handy thing, sometimes drawn from spirits (alcoholic) and other times drawn from adrenaline.
+But bravery is a handy thing, sometimes drawn from alcohol and other times drawn from adrenaline.

 At that moment, Elaine and I heard what sounded like a distinctive knock.
-And Tim immediately lifted his headphones to tell us, "When you asked that . . . there was a male's voice that said, "It's me.'"
+And Tim immediately lifted his headphones to tell us, "When you asked that . . . there was a male's voice that said, "It's me.”

 The MEL meter was beeping incessantly, only hushing when Elaine would order the spirit to make it stop or when she blatantly said, "The beeping is annoying, Samuel.
 Turn that thing off.
 Now."

 With the camcorder as my eyesight, I panned to the left.
 Panned to the right.
 Not that I had expected to, but I saw nothing.
 Through the night vision, all I saw were a collage of gray and black shadows, as well as the Colgate-whites of my coworker's eyes.

-As though we all agreed that Samuel's presence had riled us, but that it was best not to speak of him in case he decided to reappear again.
+It was as though we all agreed that Samuel's presence had riled us, but that it was best not to speak of him in case he decided to reappear again.

 I can't say that I was all that upset at the realization that Samuel had taken his leave for the night.

 By the end of the evening, at around 2AM, we were all mingling in the courtyard.
-The living, I mean, though it's a good possibility that the dead were with us too.
+The living, I mean - though it's a good possibility that the dead were with us too.

-Funny how you can take a bunch of paranormal enthusiasts, give them full leave to investigate to their heart's content, and yet they choose to talk to each other instead.
+Funny how you can take a bunch of paranormal enthusiasts, give them the green light to investigate until their heart's content, and yet they choose to talk to each other instead.

 Irony at its finest.

-Sure, there was the hope that we'd catch ghostly activity at what I largely consider to be one of the most haunted places in the French Quarter, but in reality getting together was a way for all to hang out.
+Sure, there was the hope that we'd catch ghostly activity at what I largely consider to be one of the most haunted places in the French Quarter, but in reality getting together was a way for all of us to hang out.